Become a Professional Animal Carer

 - The first three modules expand the scope and depth of your knowledge about animals

-Alternative 1.
+Option 1.

-The reference must indicate that you have skills and an awareness of your industry, which is sufficient for you to work in a position of responsibility.
+The reference must indicate that you have relevant skills and an awareness of your industry, which is sufficient for you to work in a position of responsibility.

-Alternative 2.
+Option 2.

-If you do not work in the relevant industry, you need to undertake a project as follows.
+If you do not work in a relevant industry, you will undertake a project as follows.

 Example Procedure for a Workplace Project

-This project is a major part of the course involving the number of hours relevant to the course (see above).
+This project is a major part of the course.
 Although the course does not contain mandatory work requirements, work experience is seen as highly desirable.

-This project is based on applications in the work place and specifically aims to provide the student with the opportunity to apply and integrate skills and knowledge developed through various areas of formal study.
+This project is based on applications in the work place.
+It specifically aims to provide the student with the opportunity to apply and integrate skills and knowledge developed through various areas of formal study.

-Students will design this project in consultation with a tutor to involve industry based activities in the area of specialized study which they select to follow in the course.
-The project outcomes may take the form of a written report, folio, visuals or a mixture of forms.
-Participants with relevant, current or past work experience will be given exemption from this project if they can provide suitable references from employers that show they have already fulfilled the requirements of this project.
+Students will design this project in consultation with a tutor to involve industry based activities in the area of specialised study which they select to follow in the course.

 The 200 hours may be split into two projects each of 100 hours.
 Alternatively, the student may wish to do one large project with a duration of 200 hours.

-Students will be assessed on how well they achieve the goals and outcomes they originally set as part of their negotiations with their tutor.
 During each 100 hours of the project, the students will present three short progress reports.
 These progress reports will be taken into account when evaluating the final submission.
 The tutor must be satisfied that the work submitted is original.

-If the student wishes to do one large 200 hour report, then only three progressive reports will be needed (however the length of each report will be longer).
+If the student wishes to do one large 200 hour report, then only three progressive reports will be needed (however, the length of each report will be longer).

 Working as a Dog Groomer

 Grooming is an important part of dog care and, in some cases, it may become part of a daily task.
 If you love animals and care for their appearance, comfort and health, then here’s the job for you.
+As a Dog Groomer, you will care for both, the hygiene and cleanliness of a dog, as well as earning a living from doing what you love.

 Being a Dog Groomer can be quite rewarding as you are in constant contact with the dog creating, therefore, a closer bond as you are handling and caring for the dogs best needs.
 You will be gratified by knowing the dog is clean and by decreasing its chances from various health problems such as thrush, scratches, infestation, parasites on the skin, and other skin problems, as well as a general health check making sure its free from any cuts, heat, swelling, lameness or temperament changes which, in turn, can be an indication of illness.